ares466/aws-notes/caching_delivery_edge/CLOUDFRONT.md

 A CloudFront `origin` is the source location of your content.
 Origins can either be an `S3 Origin` or a `custom origin`.

-A CloudFront `distribution` is the configuration unit of CloudFront.

 `Edge locations` are the global points-of-presense (POP) around the globe in which your data is cached locally.
 Edge locations are responsible for serving content to users.
 A `regional edge cache` is a larger version of an edge location that provides another layer of caching.

 1. When a user makes a request, it is routed to the closest `edge location`.
 If that edge location has the requested data cached locally, it is served to the user.